Stokalas/D.Bilo-Siuntos/dbilo-siuntos-frontend/README.md

 Install npm packages by calling `yarn install` from this directory.

+## Pre-commit and pre-push hooks

+On `git commit` and `git push` pre-commit and pre-push will be run.
+If you want to skip these scripts, use `--no-verify` flag

 ### Launching project

 - Use `yarn start` to launch the project against local backend.
 The command will launch Webpack Dev Server to listen for Typescript and style changes.